Gaelic BA (Hons)

 • Choose to study fully online from home for a more flexible learning route that fits in with your schedule

-• Enjoy an immersive language year at level 7 to develop fluency in beginner and intermediate learners (on site, or part-time over two years by distance learning), and allow fluent speakers to fully develop and build upon existing skills
+• Enjoy an immersive language year at level 7 to develop fluency for intermediate learners (on site, or part-time over two years by distance learning), with a separate pathway allowing fluent speakers to fully develop and build upon existing skills

 • Option to spend a semester studying in Nova Scotia or Ireland at Honours level